If you live in Louisiana, along the Mississippi River between New Orleans and Baton Rouge, you’re 50 times more likely to die from cancer.

 The disregard for Standing Rock’s sacred land and ancient burial sites was outrageous in itself.
 Sacred Stone Camp founder Ladonna Brave Bull Allard said at the time: “The U.S. government is wiping out our most important cultural and spiritual areas.
 And as it erases our footprint from the world, it erases us as a people.”
 But even more troubling was the disregard for their lives.
 The pipeline posed a serious threat to the community’s water supply, as proven by disastrous spills in Michigan in 2010 and Montana in 2015, both of which caused devastating damage.
 This pipeline could have been built anywhere, but Standing Rock was chosen because its people were deemed disposable.

 We live in a society that deems the lives of BAME people to be less valuable

 This is a mentality that is deeply entrenched in our institutions.
-The insidious relationship between white supremacy and climate destruction can be traced back for centuries, starting with the Bible.
+The insidious relationship between white supremacy and climate destruction can be traced back for centuries, all the way to the Bible.
 Genesis 1:26 declares that humans have been given “dominion” over nature – a small word that has proven to have an extraordinary impact.

-Just as the rest of the Bible has been racialised, this term now has white supremacist connotations.
-As far back as the 1100s, the Pope “established a spiritual, political, and legal justification for colonisation and seizure of land not inhabited by Christians”, through a series of papal bulls named the Doctrine of Discovery.
+Just as the rest of the bible has been racialised, this term too has had white supremacist attitudes projected onto it.
+As far back as the 1100s the Pope “established a spiritual, political, and legal justification for colonisation and seizure of land not inhabited by Christians”, through a series of papal bulls named the Doctrine of Discovery.